Jatasi98/PV293-Seminar/Seminars/Seminar08/README.md

 ### Step 1: Introducing the Orders Module

 We will reintroduce the **Orders** functionality as an independent **module**.
 A module should be self-contained, owning its data, logic, and API contracts.
 However, during this first step, we will **reuse our existing `DbContext`** from the current solution.
-The module will not be fully independent yet, but it will allow us to gradually decouple its persistence later.
+The module will not be fully independent yet, but it will allow us to decouple its persistence later gradually.

 Create a new project in your solution called 'Module.Orders'